 To prevent any accident, like a wooden box falling on a little toe, you can attach the boxes together with 2″ paper fasteners.
 They are easy to use and to remove when you want to change the boxes arrangement.

-If you have small kids you may want to remove the clips arms for more safety.
+If you have small kids you may want to remove the arms of the clip for more safety.
 Older kids can have fun playing and moving the boxes by themselves.

 And a few more pictures…

 I purchased a set of doll furniture at Ikea, but we need to complete the decor.
 If like me you are thinking about making some, I found this great round-up post with DIY ideas to make barbie furniture.
 Don’t hesitate to drop a link in comment if you have more tips about doll furniture.